 - Fortunately for us, this is the norm for our clients rather than the exception.

 What is your back up plan if your bank decides to term out your credit line or you are denied a working capital line of credit?
 Lay off some of your valuable staff?
 Turn away good and profitable business?
-You can turn a negative event into an opportunity to grow your company with Capstone Business Funding, LLC.
+You can turn a negative event into an opportunity to grow your company with Capstone Capital Group, LLC.